Egypt holidays

 When is Egypt hot?

-Egypt has hot weather all year.
-On the Red Sea Riviera, where the holidays we sell are located, you can expect average highs of 21°C in December and January.
+Holidays to Egypt provide hot weather all year.
+On the Red Sea Riviera, where the beach holidays we sell are located, you can expect average highs of 21°C in December and January.
 In the hottest months (June, July and August), the thermometer can hit peaks of 39 - 40°C.

-What are the dos and don’ts in Egypt?
+What are some important dos and don’ts for Egypt holidays?

 You can find out more about Egyptian laws and customs from the Foreign Commonwealth and Development Office.